stackinspector/ldtstore-homepage/README.md

 # ldtstore-homepage

-The new home page of LDTstore.com.cn
+The new home page of LDTstore & LDTools

 The `/codegen` is MPL licensed and the rest is MIT licensed.